Quantum feature-map learning with reduced resource overhead: Author contributions

 \section{Author contributions}

 J.J. conceived the project and developed the algorithm.
 P.E. and E.T. contributed variants and adjustments to the algorithmic framework, some of which are outlined as future work.
 P.E. implemented the algorithm, as well as the QML models, training, and evaluation code, with J.J. and E.T. assisting the process.
 E.T. contributed a literature review.
-P.E. conducted the numerical simulation experiments, while J.J. performed the quantum hardware experiments and implemented the interface specifics for the IBM platform.
+P.E. conducted the numerical simulation experiments, with J.J. performing the classical surrogate benchmarking.
+J.J. also carried out the quantum hardware experiments and implemented the interface specifics for the IBM platform.
 All authors analyzed the data and contributed to the interpretation of the results, with P.E. producing the plots.
 All authors contributed to writing the manuscript, with J.J. and P.E. leading the effort.

 \FloatBarrier